Donald Trump's Tax Plan Takes Shape - FITSNews

 “The 2017 Trump tax bill delivered real national benefits, but the cap on SALT deductions left high-tax states like New York with a smaller share of those gains,” New York Republican representative Nick LaLota said in a Facebook post, adding that the “political landscape has shifted.”

-“Our party needs the support of Blue State Republicans like me to advance any reconciliation bill,” he added.
+“Our party needs the support of blue state Republicans like me to advance any reconciliation bill,” he added.
 “My ask is straightforward: a fair and reasonable increase in the SALT cap.
 This is about equity, common sense—and the votes to get it done.”

 A study by the nonpartisan Tax Policy Center found that repeal of Trump’s 2017 policy “would cut 2025 taxes by an average of more than $140,000 for the highest-income 0.1 percent of families but provide little or no help to low- and middle-income households.”